 As far as the GPU goes, it is already overclocked on the Turbo profile (+1oo MHz Core, +120 MHz Memory).
 Further overclocking might be possible, but don’t expect to gain much.
-Slgihtly undervolting the GPU in MSI Afterburber might be something to pursue here.
+Slightly undervolting the GPU in MSI Afterburner might be worth pursuing though.

 We also ran some Workstation related loads, on the Turbo and Silent profiles: